Actindo-AG/Documentation/DatabaseAndReporting/Integration/02_ManageQueryCategories.md

 ## Create a query category

-Create a query category for new managed queries you want to assign to a certain category.
+Create a query category for queries you want to assign to a certain category.

 #### Prerequisites